 What I do

-I am a Senior Lecturer in Psychology at Swansea University.
+I am an Associate Professor in Psychology at Swansea University.

 Historically, I’ve broadly researched face perception from various angles.
 Over the years I’ve explored topics like: